Neil Basu

-Anil Kanti "Neil" Basu (born 1968) is a former senior British police officer.
+Anil Kanti "Neil" Basu (born 1968) is a British former senior police officer.

-From March 2018 to September 2021, he served as Assistant Commissioner for Specialist Operations in the Metropolitan Police and the National Police Chiefs' Council lead for Counter Terrorism Policing.
+From March 2018 to September 2021, he served as assistant commissioner for Specialist Operations in the Metropolitan Police and the National Police Chiefs' Council lead for counter terrorism policing.

 Basu left the Metropolitan Police at the end of November 2022.

 Career

-Basu became a police officer in 1992, and has spent his whole career serving with the Metropolitan Police Service.
-He was the most senior serving British police officer of Asian heritage: his father was from Calcutta, India and his mother was from Wales.
+In 1992, Basu became a police officer, and spent his career serving in the Metropolitan Police Service.
+He was the most senior serving British police officer of Asian heritage: his father was from Calcutta, India, and his mother was from Wales.

-During the George Floyd protests, Basu spoke out about racism in policing, stating he was "horrified" by George Floyd's murder.
+During the George Floyd protests in the UK, Basu spoke out about racism in policing, stating he was horrified by George Floyd's murder.
 Basu has stated he believes British policing is institutionally racist, criticising other senior British police officers for their reluctance to agree.

-Following the resignation of Lynne Owens as Director-General of the National Crime Agency, Basu was one of the final candidates under consideration to replace Owens, until the Home Office restarted the selection process in May 2022.
+Following the resignation of Lynne Owens as director-general of the National Crime Agency, Basu was one of the final candidates under consideration to replace Owens, until the Home Office restarted the selection process in May 2022.

-In 2025, Basu called for a full public inquiry into group based child sexual exploitation, but stressed they should not become "elongated", and argued that "political correctness" prevented the police from doing their jobs, especially with regard to protecting white working class children from abuse.
+In 2025, Basu called for a full public inquiry into group-based child sexual exploitation.
+He stressed they should not become "elongated"; he argued that "political correctness" stopped the police from doing their jobs, especially with regard to protecting white working-class children from abuse.